 In Spain, in contrast with its timeline in other countries, court interpreting has been an under-researched area until recently.
 In the last two decades, however, research in court interpreting has emerged as a major topic in Europe.
 In fact, within the Horizon 2020 Programme, the Directorate-General for Justice of the European Commission, through the Justice Programme 2014-2020, is offering grants to undertake research in this area.
 Nevertheless, the European projects which have been carried out so far have focused on the analysis of language barriers in the access to Justice and on the need to set similar standards regarding training, accreditation and recruitment of interpreters.

-The objective of this project is, thus, to create a computer application which can include in only one interface all the necessary resources to facilitate court interpreters’ performance: a code of good practice, a protocol for conduct and behaviour in the most frequent situations for a court interpreter, a set of guidelines for Justice personnel on the interpreters’ role and on how to interact with interpreters, and lastly a database containing problematic units most frequently encountered by court interpreters in criminal proceedings with potential solutions, comments and two-way translation options in the most frequently translated languages, i.e. Arab, Romanian, Chinese, French and English (into Spanish).
+The objective of this project was, thus, to create digital resources to facilitate court interpreters’ performance: a code of good practice, a protocol for conduct and behaviour in the most frequent situations for a court interpreter, a set of guidelines for Justice personnel on the interpreters’ role and on how to interact with interpreters, and a database containing problematic units most frequently encountered by court interpreters in criminal proceedings with potential solutions, comments and two-way translation options in the most frequently translated languages, i.e. Arab, Romanian, Chinese, French and English (into Spanish).
 These are some of the resources created: